tropo/tropo-webapi-csharp/TropoConference/README.md

 This WebAPI conference example has three components.

 1. The conference dialog.
 This is the JSON dialog that holds instructions for Tropo to create the conference.
-You can use the CreateConference.aspx sample in the TropoSamples directory for this.
+You can use the Conference.aspx sample in the TropoSamples directory for this.
 2. The Program.cs console application.
 3. A very simple JavaScript file containing a prompt to play to the conference attendees.